This page describes the eT_launch

 scratch directory and eT will be executed as a subprocess.

-After eT has finished, the output file, the timing file, and any other relevant output files generated by eT will be copied back to the calling directory with a name that depends on the input file.
+After eT has finished, the output file, the timing file, and any other relevant output files generated by eT will be copied back to the input directory with a name that depends on the input file.
 The script will then proceed to the next input file and repeat the process.

 Note